007souvikdas/knolskapeContacts/README.md

     http://localhost:8811/knol/login

-2. After logging in, user will be redirected to google consent page if he approves the consent, we will redirect the user to contact page
+2. After logging in, user will be redirected to google consent page if user approves the consent, we will redirect the user to contact details page.

+3. User can logout after viewing contact details

+4. NO deletion operation possible

-3. Site makes use of cookies
+5. Site makes use of cookies

 ## Setup ##

 1. change the values of following keys in the config.{environment}.json with your values.

 *   "apiKey": "",
 *   "clientId": "",